 Why does this matter?

-You can’t talk about online promotion without addressing the importance of your social media accounts.
+You can’t talk about online event promotion without addressing the importance of your social media accounts.

-If you’re looking for a place to get started, Facebook is likely going to be your best bet.
+If you’re looking for a place to get started, Facebook is your best bet.

-And it’s no surprise why.
-With 2 billion monthly active users, Facebook is by far the platform with the biggest overall reach available.
+With nearly three billion monthly active users, Facebook has the biggest overall reach available.

 But how do you actually go about promoting an event with it?

-Take a look at the Inbound 2017 event page.
+Take a look at the Inbound 2017 event page from years ago.

 Whether you’re a fan of the Facebook event page system or not, there’s no getting around the fact that you get plenty of useful tools to use when you create a page.